 An episode of labyrinthitis can result in a unilateral peripheral vestibular hypofunction, leading to continued reports of dizziness and/or vertigo, visual blurring with head movement, and/or imbalance.
-The time period of 2 weeks and up to three months following the onset of vestibular symptoms is considered the subacute phase.
-(4) Recently, the Vestibular Rehabilitation for Peripheral Vestibular Hypofunction: An Updated Clinical Practice Guideline (CPG) from the Academy of the Neurologic Physical Therapy of the American Physical Therapy Association was published.
-(4) The purpose of this case report is to demonstrate how clinicians can apply and implement several of the action statements from the updated Vestibular Hypofunction CPG for individuals with sub-acute unilateral vestibular hypofunction.
+The time period of 2 weeks and up to three months following the onset of vestibular symptoms is considered the subacute phase.(4) Recently, the Vestibular Rehabilitation for Peripheral Vestibular Hypofunction: An Updated Clinical Practice Guideline (CPG) from the Academy of the Neurologic Physical Therapy of the American Physical Therapy Association was published.(4) The purpose of this case report is to demonstrate how clinicians can apply and implement several of the action statements from the updated Vestibular Hypofunction.